-Killer, who if you haven't figured out yet- is not a killer at all ;) We kept the name, honestly because we found it to be so untrue its kind of funny. & it is fun to call him in a baby voice ;)
+Killer, who if you haven't figured out yet- is not a killer at all ;) We kept the name, honestly because we found it to be so untrue its kind of funny & he responds well to it.

 He was surrendered to the shelter on December 23rd.
 The day before Christmas Eve.
 The owners said his name was Killer & they have had him for 15 years!!
 They said he isn't good with cats, dogs or kids!!
 I still wanted to give him a chance & go meet him at the kennels.